DE-cr/BSBmonCR/README.md

   (e.g. some cell phones' power saving functions may interfere).
 * The NTPClient library used is broken, but the workaround implemented here seems to suffice.
+* Nepviewer.com sometimes delivers zero values instead of the actual ones for the solar power.